 The General Clauses Act 1897 belongs to the class of Acts which may be called as interpretation Acts.
 An interpretation Act lays down the basic rules as to how courts should interpret the provisions of an Act of Parliament.
-It also defines certain words or expressions so that there is no unnecessary repetition of definition of those words in other Acts.
+It also defines certain words or expressions so that there is no unnecessary repetition of the definition of those words in other Acts.
 In other words, an Interpretation Act provides a standard set of definitions or extended definitions of words and expressions commonly used in legislation (and is thus an Act of wide application).
 It also provides a set of rules which regulate certain aspects of operation of other enactments.
-In addition there are other provisions which are not merely definitions or rules of construction but substantive rules of law.
+In addition there are other provisions which are not merely definitions or rules of construction but substantive rules of law, such as the provisions relating to the effect of the repeal of an Act.